How to Get Second Citizenship for Children

 In fact, I wouldn’t be surprised if I was the only person in that entire year who wanted to add a spouse.
 There’s just not a lot of case law for some of these unique circumstances.

 But looking to another Caribbean country, Grenada takes it a step further.
-If you have children born within 12 months of the initial application, you will need to pay $25,000 to add them.
-However, any children of even grandchildren born after the first 12 months can obtain citizenship for a much lower fee.
+If you have children born within 12 months of the initial application, you will need to pay US$25,000 to add them.
+However, any children or even grandchildren born after the first 12 months can obtain citizenship for a much lower fee.

-Dominica will also charge you $25,000 for an extra child, but only $500 for children you have after you become a citizen.
-This makes it one of the best options for folks who plan to have children after applying for citizenship.
+Dominica will also charge you US$25,000 for an extra child but only US$2,500 for children you have after you become a citizen.
+This makes it one of the best options for people who plan to have children after applying for citizenship.

 Each program has its own way of dealing with extra children.
-There are going to be different cases where the law handles your family differently, but the bottom line is that you shouldn’t be expecting to be able to automatically hand down your citizenship through the generations.
+There are going to be different cases where the law handles your family differently, but the bottom line is that you shouldn’t expect to be able to automatically hand down your citizenship through the generations.

 Think of it as a notation on a title deed that says that the property can’t be used for a fast-food restaurant.
 You have the citizenship and all the rights and responsibilities that come with it, but there are going to be different rules when you apply it to your children.